 Because of the large amount of statistics that MPInside generates, SGI recommends that you use a spreadsheet program as an aid to understanding.
-SGI does not endorse or recommend any particular spreadsheet program, but the examples in this documentation use Microsoft Excel from the Microsoft Office 2003 program suite.
+SGI does not endorse or recommend any particular spreadsheet program, but the examples in this documentation use Microsoft Excel 2010.